55th Medical Group: 1945

 At the beginning of June 1945, the battalion was still operating as a Corps Medical Battalion furnishing medical support for XV Corps Troops.

 Shortages of well-trained Medical Department personnel has never presented a serious problem.
 Although shortages have existed, the unit has always managed to perform its mission satisfactorily.

 During most of the first six months of 1945 the battalion and its subordinate companies were housed in school buildings, military barracks, hotels, and similar facilities and it was seldom necessary to use tentage for housing.
 Water supply was drawn at established Engineer Water Points, and laundry and bathing facilities were usually taken care of by the various Fumigation and Bath and Laundry units.

 Two dental laboratories were attached to the 650th Medical Company (Clearing) to provide facilities to take care of dentures for men who ordinarily would have had to be sent back to an evacuation hospital.
 These facilities, in addition to those provided by the company's own two dental officers, were available to all Corps Troops.
 During periods when the front was more or less stable, these four dentists worked continuously and at times had as much as a four-week backlog of patients.

+In all of the work which was performed by the 650th Medical Company (Clearing), the Battalion Surgeon, Major Delmar E. Domke, and Lieutenant Colonel Alvin L. Gorby, MC, were credited with the overall direction, administration, and execution of the mission of the company.
+The Battalion Surgeon was in the field at all times except when in the hospital in the rear area of operations or on temporary duty in the rear area of operations.
+The Battalion Surgeon was the direct supervisor of all enlisted men and all commissioned officers of the company.

+The mission of the 650th Medical Company (Clearing) was to support non-divisional units and to perform its own evacuation and evacuation service.
+The 650th Medical Company (Clearing) maintained a Clearing Station in the field and performed evacuation service in accordance with the requirements of the Battalion Surgeon.

+The 494th Medical Company (Collecting) operated the 650th Medical Company (Clearing) on a daily basis, performing the same missions.
+The Battalion Surgeon, the Company Commander, the First Lieutenant and the Captain of the 650th Medical Company (Clearing) were in direct supervision of the mission of the company.

+The 496th Medical Company (Collecting) was attached to the 70th Infantry Division as a Collecting Company.
+Its mission was to support the 70th Infantry Division.
+The Collecting Company operated a clearing station and provided evacuation service.
+The Company Commander was in direct supervision of the mission of the Company.

+Evacuation Service was provided by the Collecting Companies of the battalion, but the 496th Medical Company (Collecting) operated an additional collecting station for the 275th Infantry Regiment.

+The battalion supported the Seventh Army as the VII Corps Medical Battalion.
+The mission was to provide second echelon medical support to the VII Corps.